Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/Provisioning.md

 Refreshing rules in device
 --------------------------------------

 The owner can request the provisioning service to request the cache to be cleared in one of its devices.
 This can be useful to make sure rules are up-to-date in the device.
 The owner simply sends a `<clearCache/>` element in an `<iq type="set"/>` stanza to the provisioning service.
 The element should contain the bare JID of the device in the `jid` attribute.
+If the `jid` attribute is omitted, the cache will be cleared in all devices of the owner.
+If the device is a concentrator, the Owner can specify the corresponding node whose caches should be cleared, by including the `id`, `src` and `pt` attributes, as appropriate.
+Omitting these node specifications, all rules related to the Concentrator will be cleared.

 Deleting rules for device
 --------------------------------------

 The owner can ask the provisioning service to delete all rules pertaining to a specific device, or node in a concentrator.
-This is done by sending a
-`<deleteRules/>` element in an `<iq type="set"/>` stanza to the provisioning service, with the bare JID of the device in the `jid` attribute.
-If the device is a concentrator, you also need to specify the corresponding node.
+This is done by sending a `<deleteRules/>` element in an `<iq type="set"/>` stanza to the provisioning service, with the bare JID of the device in the `jid` attribute.
+If the device is a concentrator, you also need to specify the corresponding node using the `id`, `src` and `pt` attributes, as appropriate.
 After deleting all rules, any new operations performed on the device will cause events to be sent to owner, letting the owner reprovision the device or node.

 Getting list of devices